-7.6 Automated Delivery Vehicles and Personal Delivery Devices
+7.5 Automated Delivery Vehicles and Devices

-Automated delivery vehicles and personal delivery devices (PDDs) are equipped with automated driving technology, operate in pedestrian and bicycle spaces, and transport small cargo to homes or businesses but do not meet the jurisdictional definition and requirements of a motor vehicle.
-Therefore, PDDs present a unique challenge to federal and state, provincial, territorial, and local government regulators.
+Automated delivery vehicles, sometimes known as personal delivery devices (PDDs), are equipped with automated driving technology that typically operate in pedestrian and bicycle spaces.
+They serve a variety of functions, including, but not limited to, the transportation and delivery of small cargo, inspection of sidewalks, and maintenance of road surfaces.

+These devices do not typically meet jurisdictional definitions and requirements of a motor vehicle.
+This could lead to the same PDD being classified differently across jurisdictions.
+PDDs present a unique challenge to federal and state, provincial, territorial, and local government regulators to integrate into their transportation networks.
 PDDs aim to fill existing gaps in last-mile product delivery and courier services, promise to make product delivery more efficient and convenient for consumers, and save time and money for businesses.

-PDDs, as they are being developed today, come in various sizes and dimensions, with diverse potential applications.
-PDDs are designed for shorter distance off-road trips along trails and sidewalks, may be half the size of a standard public mailbox, and can transport small items, such as groceries and packages, in dense urban centers.
+PDDs come in various sizes and dimensions, with diverse potential applications.
+PDDs are designed for shorter distance off-road trips along trails and sidewalks and can transport items such as groceries and packages.
+These vehicles typically feature a relatively low speed limit.
+Some PDDs may utilize remote assist and remote driving capabilities, which may help the devices in navigating challenging scenarios.